mmv-ru/python-ispmgr/README.md

 * Changed from json (not supported on my ISPmanager instance) to xml
 * Add domains class to manage DNS records.
-* Look like my instance is ISPmanager 4 (no admin access, only Web and WebAPI available and only DNS domains section)
+* Used on ISPmanager 4.4

 # ISPManager API Interface for Server Administrator